Well, congratulations, you’ve come to the right place.

 Even if you make a few mistakes, it’s better to keep giving the answer fast than to spend time overthinking about the question.

-Quick answers = more energy = more platforms.
+Quick answers will give you more energy and it will help you to climb more platforms.

 3. Check Your Energy Always